Dholydai/mx-switch-custom/README.md

 There is a keycap manufacturer that makes one-off custom sets.
 The Maxmus shown above is populated by the first set that I created.

 YUZU custom keycaps will make any die-sub keycap set that your heart desires.
-Common sizes have to be sustituted.
-Being able to choose keycap sizes, colors, and legends is 'just what the doctor ordered'.
-I have designed and bought five sets in two months.
+Common sizes have to be sustituted for the exotic sizes that I require.
+Being able to choose keycap sizes, colors, and legends is game changing.
+I have designed and bought five sets.
 Good quality product.

 Link to my repo of modern writing instruments: [Writerz With an Attitude](https://github.com/Dholydai/writerz-with-an-attitude)